-To the best of our knowledge, this is the first systematic review that comprehensively investigated in a largest population of 944 CS patients the prevalence (76.6%) and types of CHDs.
-Specifically, PDA emerged as the most frequent heart defect (26%), followed by VSD and ASD (21% and 18% of cases, respectively) (Figure 4A).
-Complex CHDs were also described, such as tetralogy of Fallot (TOF) (11%), pulmonary stenosis/atresia (5%), double outlet right ventricle/ double outlet left ventricle (DORV/DOLV) (4%), transposition great arteries (TGA) (2%), Ebstein's anomaly (1%), atrioventricular (AV) canal (0.9%), LV hypoplasia (0.6%) and total anomalous pulmonary venous connection (TAPVC, 0.5%).
-Interestingly, aortic and vessel abnormalities were reported in a substantial number of cases (24%) (Figure 4B), ranging from 4 to 23% in all CS patients, or from 5 to 36% in CS patients with other associated heart defects.
-Right AA was described in 5,8% [in association or not with aberrant SA (6.8%) and vascular ring (2.3%)], interrupted aortic arch (IAA) in 1.4% and aortic coarctation in 3% of cases.
+Complex CHDs were also described, such as TOF (11%), pulmonary stenosis/atresia (5%), double outlet right ventricle/double outlet LV (4%), transposition great arteries (2%), Ebstein's anomaly (1%), atrioventricular (AV) canal (0.9%), LV hypoplasia (0.6%) and total anomalous pulmonary venous connection (0.5%).
+Interestingly, aortic and vessel abnormalities were reported in a substantial number of cases (24%) (Figure 4B), ranging from 4 to 23% in all CS patients or from 5 to 36% in CS patients with other associated heart defects.
+Right AA was described in 5,8% [in association or not with aberrant SA (6.8%) and vascular ring (2.3%)], interrupted AA in 1.4%, and aortic coarctation in 3% of cases [55-73].
 In some cases, vascular compression occurred with variable symptoms such as feeding difficulties, recurrent respiratory infections, cough, dyspnea, respiratory distress, dysphagia, and vomiting [74].

-To date, the largest published study of CS patients examining the spectrum of CHDs included 299 individuals [73] and demonstrated the over-representation of conotruncal defects (31-42%) and AVSDs (13-17%) compared with patients with nonsyndromic heart defects and this difference was statistically significant between two groups (p<0.001).
-This finding was also documented by Meisner et al. [9] that reported AV septal defects (11.3% vs 3.4%) and AA abnormalities (33.6% vs 10.2%) more frequently in individuals with CS (n.
+To date, the largest published study of CS patients examining the spectrum of CHDs included 299 individuals and demonstrated the over-representation of conotruncal defects (31-42%) and atrioventricular septal defect (13-17%) compared with patients with nonsyndromic heart defects and this difference was statistically significant between two groups (p<0.001).
+This finding was also documented by Meisner et al. [9] that reported AV septal defects (11.3% versus 3.4%) and AA abnormalities (33.6% versus 10.2%) more frequently in individuals with CS (n.
 221) than the full population with CHDs [75].

 Notably, our case is the first report of PFFA (in association with anterior mitral leaflet and subvalvular apparatus abnormalities without any hemodynamic impact) described in CS.
-PFAA, generally defined as the inferior channel located between the true aortic arch (a derivative of the fourth embryological arch) and the pulmonary artery (a derivative of the sixth aortic arch artery) [76], is usually diagnosed during the neonatal or infant period and is associated with aortic coarctation in 38% of cases.
-In our case, PFAA diagnosis was challenging because the double-lumen morphology of aortic arch was object of many debates.
-In some patients, such as ours, it may be an incidental finding, without Doppler signs of coarctation, completely asymptomatic and not require intervention.
-Occasionally, it is single finding and the symptoms and the clinical course are mostly affected by associated CHDs and by hemodynamic consequences.
-Undoubtedly, a comprehensive and standardized TTE remains the first-line diagnostic tool for PFAA and associated CHDs [77], even if in case of complex extracardiac anatomy second level imaging diagnostic techniques, such as CTA and/or cardiac magnetic resonance [78,79], are mandatory because more accurate for showing the origin, branching, the course, aortic arch complexities as well as to investigate possible coexisting abnormalities of the pulmonary or systemic circulations.
-Missed and incorrect diagnosis are possible as well as it may be mistaken for aortic arch dissection.
+PFAA, generally defined as the inferior channel located between the true AA (a derivative of the fourth embryological arch) and the pulmonary artery (a derivative of the sixth AA artery) [76], is usually diagnosed during the neonatal or infant period and is associated with aortic coarctation in 38% of cases.
+In our case, PFAA diagnosis was challenging because the double-lumen morphology of AA was the object of many debates.
+In some patients, such as ours, it may be an incidental finding, without Doppler signs of coarctation, completely asymptomatic and not requiring intervention.
+Occasionally, it is a single finding, and the symptoms and the clinical course are mostly affected by associated CHDs and hemodynamic consequences.
+Undoubtedly, a comprehensive and standardized TTE remains the first-line diagnostic tool for PFAA and associated CHDs [77], even if in the case of complex extracardiac anatomy, second-level imaging diagnostic techniques, such as CTA and/or cardiac magnetic resonance [78,79], are mandatory because more accurate for showing the origin, branching, the course, AA complexities as well as to investigate possible coexisting abnormalities of the pulmonary or systemic circulations.
+Missed and incorrect diagnosis are possible as well as it may be mistaken for AA dissection.